 Moldova Secretly Passed Anti-LGBT Propaganda Law

-July 24, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+July 24, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Earlier this month, Moldova quietly followed in the footsteps of Russia and Lithuania after politicians passed an anti-LGBT “propaganda” law, making illegal the distribution of public information about "any other relations than those related to marriage or family."